 Pharmacology Research Day Prizes:

-Melville Fellowship in Pharmacology - This prize, established in 1994, is awarded annually for the best poster presentations in three categories: junior graduate student; senior graduate student; post doctoral fellow, technician, research associate or reserach assistant.
+Melville Fellowship in Pharmacology - This prize, established in 1994, is awarded annually for the best poster presentations in three categories: junior graduate student; senior graduate student and post doctoral fellow.

 Pharmacology Undergraduate Research Expo Prizes: